-I worked at a Southeast Regional Super Market Chain for about 9 months and during my time there I worked as an Interactive Designer for Web and Mobile.
-As an Interactive Designer, I used the Design Thinking approach to my process which includes Empathizing with the users, Defining the problem, Ideate (coming up with ideas), Prototyping, and Testing, and then going back and cycling through the process to perfect the product you are working on.
+I worked at Publix as a consultant for 9 months and during my time there I worked as an Interactive Designer for Web and Mobile.
+As an Interactive Designer, I used the Design Thinking approach to my process which includes Empathizing with the users, Defining the problem, Ideating, Prototyping, and Testing, and then going back and cycling through the process to perfect the product you are working on.

 For each project, I would put myself in the shoes of their target demographic of shoppers, interview shoppers, talk to store managers, cashiers, and baggers, and empathize with the people who will be using the products I was designing.
 Every trip to the grocery store was a UX research endeavor.

 I would ask cashiers questions like, “How do customers use the pin-pad to complete the Digital Coupon transaction?”
 “What are some pain points of friction in the process?”
 “Why do customers have a hard time with Digital Coupons” “How could we make this easier for them?”